-- A. Each proposed ARH development must receive site plan approval from the Pelham Planning Board in accordance with its Land Use Regulations. - B. The Planning Board shall review all applications for ARH developments for seniors in accordance with the above procedures and approve or deny such applications and require such covenants or legal restrictions they deem necessary to insure the intent of the ordinance.
+- A. Each proposed elderly housing complex must receive site plan approval from the Pelham Planning Board in accordance with its Subdivision Regulations. - B. The Planning Board shall review all applications for housing developments for the elderly according to the above procedures and approve or deny such applications and require such covenants or legal restrictions they deem necessary to insure the intent of the ordinance.

-Each plan for an ARH development must meet the following:

-- 1. Respect the integrity of adjacent single-family neighborhoods and to the extent feasible, minimize any conflicts with the character of the existing neighborhoods. - 2.
-The design and site layout of the development shall maximize the privacy of the dwelling units, preserve the natural character of land where feasible, provide for the appropriate separation of parking and living areas as determined by the specific use and consider such factors as orientation, energy usage, view, etc. - 3.
-The development shall be landscaped so as to enhance its compatibility with the Town of Pelham with emphasis given to the use of existing natural features where possible. - 4.
+- C. Each plan for an elderly housing complex must: - 1.
+Respect the integrity of adjacent single-family neighborhoods and, to the extent feasible, minimize any conflicts with the character of the existing neighborhood. - 2.
+The design and site layout of the development shall maximize the privacy of the dwelling units, preserve the natural character of land where feasible, provide for the appropriate separation of parking and living areas as determined by the specific use, and consider such factors as orientation, energy usage, view, etc. - 3.
+The development shall be landscaped so as to enhance its compatibility with the Town with emphasis given to the use of existing natural features where possible. - 4.
 The Planning Board may require sufficient landscaped or naturally vegetated buffers for adjacent uses.
-Buffers shall be maintained to provide continued screening.
+Buffers shall be maintained to provide continued screening. - 5.
+Performance Bond and other legal data shall be submitted as required by the Planning Board to insure the completion of streets, buffers, and amenities in accordance with the accepted plans and the subdivision regulations of the Town of Pelham as adopted or hereafter amended.

-307-53-1 Evaluation Criteria
+307-53-1 Evaluation Criteria [Amended 3-13-07 ATM]

-In considering plans submitted under this Ordinance, the Planning Board shall take into consideration the Public Health, Safety and General Welfare as well as the comfort and convenience of the Public in general and the residents of the immediate neighborhood in particular and shall make any appropriate conditions and safeguards in harmony with the general purpose and intent of this ordinance and particularly in regard to achieving:
+In considering plans submitted under this ordinance, the Planning Board shall take into consideration the public health, safety and general welfare and the comfort and convenience of the public in general and the residents of the immediate neighborhood in particular and shall make any appropriate conditions and safeguards in harmony with the general purpose and intent of this ordinance and particularly in regard to achieving:

-- A. Maximum safety of traffic access and egress with minimum impact on the capacity of existing roads and sufficient parking areas to provide for adequate off-street parking. - B. Reasonable screening of all parking lots, service areas and multi-family housing developments from the view of adjacent residential properties and streets. - C. Installation of public improvements and amenities, at the expense of the applicant, to assist in the establishment of a sound neighborhood environment.
-Such improvements shall include but shall not be limited to sidewalks and street trees, extension of utilities and, when deemed necessary, improvements to existing roadways and/or drainage systems in order to adequately serve the proposed development. - D. Conformance of the building and all related signs and structures to the aesthetic character of the area, as determined by consideration of architecture, building size and type, scale of lot coverage and consistency of uses in the immediate area. - E. Continuation of existing trails and establishment of new trails including interconnections with pedestrian walkways between abutting or adjacent parcels.
+- A. Maximum safety of traffic access and egress, with minimum impact on the capacity of existing roads and sufficient parking areas to provide for adequate off-street parking. - B. Reasonable screening of all parking lots, service areas, and multi-family housing developments from the view of adjacent residential properties and streets. - C. Installation of public improvements and amenities, at the expense of the applicant, to assist in the establishment of a sound neighborhood environment.
+Such improvements shall include, but shall not be limited to, sidewalks and street trees, extension of utilities and, when deemed necessary, improvements to existing roadways and/or drainage systems in order to adequately serve the proposed project.
+[Amended 3-13-07 ATM, Amended by STM 6-24-17] - D. Conformance of the building and all related signs and structures to the properties of the aesthetic character of the area, as determined by consideration of architecture, building size and type, scale of lot coverage, and consistency of uses in the immediate area. - E. Continuation of existing trails and establishment of new trails including interconnections with pedestrian walkways between abutting or adjacent parcels.
+[Amended 3-13-07 ATM]

-307-53-2 Development Standards
+307-53-2 Development Standards.